wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

 import { useQuery } from 'react-query';
 ```

-These imports give us access to the Wix SDK and the particular functionality we need from the SDK.
+These imports give us access to the Wix SDK overall and the particular functionality we need.

 ---